Skip to main content

 Balantica Game Cover

-Balantica is a single player strategy game.
+Balantica is a single player strategy game with a fantasy theme.
 It was developed by Team Hanzan and was released on December 16, 2024.
 It received positive reviews from players.

 Skip User Reviews